aragon/osx/packages/contracts/docs/osx/index.md

 ---
 title: Aragon OSx
+sidebar_label: Intro
+sidebar_position: 0
 ---

-## The Contracts behind Aragon OSx
+## The Contracts Behind the Protocol

 The Aragon OSx protocol allows you to customize your DAO by managing contract permissions or developing your own plugin.
 To **add the contracts to your project**, open a terminal in your projects root folder and type